Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 Conclusion:
 Everybody who gambles is looking for an edge.
 Through an exploration of using basic machine learning models to predict the total score of a game, as it relates to betting lines, I have learned a good deal about how inherently difficult it is to model this problem, due to inconsistency from a game to game perspective, and also how efficient the methods have become for setting these lines.

+Although I was able to achieve a predictive capability with my model high enough to win money using it to bet game totals, I think that the rate of confident predictions is a bit low,

 Stretch Goals:
 - Oftentimes (particularly since the advent of mobile technology), bookeapers will offer live-betting, offering continually updated odds on different aspects of the game.
 I would want to look at using Bayesian statistics to predict the final over/under for a game, with halftime statistics for a live game.
 - I think there are a number of features, both from an in-game statistical perspective(PER, pace statistics) and from a context standpoint (the distance each team has traveled in the past week) which could be imputed to try and explain more of the variance present in the game totals.